xginevra/good_vibes/README.md

 ## What one can do

 Since psoriasis is a disease which can not be cured, it will last the entire life.
-All a patient for him- or herself can do is to keep their skin moisturized with appropriate skin cream and to enjoy the hours of the day the sun comes out.
+All a patient for him- or herself can do is to keep their skin moisturized with appropriate skin cream and to use the hours of the day on which the sun comes out to kind of absorb the sun's rays.
 Also, a healthy lifestyle can be a great advantage.
-Exercising on a regular basis as well as consulting a mental health counsellor are most helpful when it comes to healing the skin and the body.
+Exercising on a regular basis, having a varied diet as well as consulting a mental health counsellor are helpful when it comes to healing the skin, the mind, and the body.

 In severe cases, there is also the possibility to do phototherapy or even to take certain systemic drugs which supress the immune system of the patient.
 This kind of therapy is considered to take place only when the other known methods do not bring the desired outcome; to ease the suffering of the patient.